kovalshmidt/recipe_book/Recipe_Book.md

 - **Ingredients**: 1 1/2 ounces amaretto liqueur; 3/4 ounce cask-proof bourbon; 1 ounce lemon juice, freshly squeezed; 1 teaspoon rich simple syrup; 1/2 ounce egg white; Garnish: lemon twist; Garnish: 2 brandied cherries
 - **Instructions**: Add amaretto, bourbon, lemon juice, simple syrup and egg white to a shaker and dry-shake (no ice) for 15 seconds.
 Add ice and shake again until well-chilled.
 Strain into a rocks glass over fresh ice.
 Garnish with a lemon twist and 2 skewered brandied cherries.

+---

+### Old-fashioned

+- **Ingredients**: 2 tsp sugar syrup or 1 tsp granulated sugar; 1-2 dashes bitters; splash of water; 60ml Scotch whisky or bourbon; soda water (optional); orange slice; maraschino cherry (optional)
+- **Instructions**: Put the sugar, bitters and water in a small tumbler.
+Mix until the sugar dissolves if using granulated.
+Fill your glass with ice and stir in the whisky.
+Add a splash of soda water if you like and mix.
+Garnish with the orange and cherry.